-I would also like to take this opportunity to thank Uni-Asia's Board of Directors, management and employees for the hard work, dedication and commitment, as well as to thank our clients, business partners, bankers and our shareholders for the constant faith and support in Uni-Asia.
+I thank you all for your unwavering support, and seek your continued support so we can succeed together.
+I would also like to thank Uni-Asia's Board of Directors, management and employees for the hard work, dedication and commitment, as well as our clients, business partners, bankers and our shareholders for the continued faith and support.
+We shall build on our fundamentals and strengthen our capabilities, and together, we shall enjoy the fruits of Uni-Asia's success.

+Michio Tanamoto

-Michio Tanamoto Chairman and CEO Uni-Asia Holdings Limited 18 March 2015
+Chairman and CEO Uni-Asia Holdings Limited